 Criticism of the military junta's policies

-Currently, international journalists are not allowed to enter the country to report.
+Currently, international journalists are not allowed to enter the country to report about the situation.
 International organisations and NGOs criticise the lack of transparency and the restrictions imposed on the press.
 In addition, foreign aid workers can only enter the country with the permission of the local authorities.
 As a result, the population is receiving the necessary aid with a lot of delay.

 Tourism contributes to reconstruction